yaydede/Yigit_Aydede/index.md

 ## Teaching
 ***
-I teach my quantitative courses by using mostly R.  In each chapter/subject in my Econometrics course, a simulation exercise is required, which is similar to [Principle of Econometrics 5th ed.
-(Carter Hill et al.)](https://www.wiley.com/en-ca/Principles+of+Econometrics%2C+5th+Edition-p-9781119320944).
+I teach my quantitative courses by using mostly R.  In each course, simulation exercises are required.
 I provide my simulations in four languages: **R, C++, Python**, and **Stata**.
 All these scripts will be available soon in these repositories here.
-In Econometrics, the focus is on "causality" based on replications of major papers/methods, while I teach forecasing and prediction in my Machine Learning course.
+In Econometrics, the focus is on "causality" based on replications of major papers/methods, while I teach forecasing and prediction in other courses.

+- MBAN 5506 Machine Learning & AI
 - MFIN 6603 Applied Statistics and Data Analysis.
 - MFIN 6609 Econometrics and Business Forecasting.
 - ECON 4403 Econometrics.
 - ECON 4838 [Introduction to Applied Machine Learning with R.](https://raw.githack.com/yaydede/Teaching/main/Syllabus20.pdf)
 - ECON 3302 Mathematical Economics.
-- ECON 3319 Public Finance.
-- ECON 4498 Research Seminar.
+- MAEC 6848 Machine Learning in Economics

 Details are coming soon...

-## Summer School
-***
-The Online [Summer School](https://sites.google.com/view/mlportal/online-events?authuser=0) for **Machine Learning for Economists and Applied Social Scientists**, between  July 20 and 22, followed by a 2-day [Webinar](https://sites.google.com/view/mlportal/online-events/webinar-series?authuser=0) series.

-The course combines both real data and theoretical background to enable researchers to gain practical experience in analysing a wide variety of data and econometric problems.
-In this course, participants will learn the fundamentals of machine learning and their implementation, recalling the fundamental statistical concepts at the heart of modern learning techniques.
-Participants will learn the differences between causal and predictive analyses and their relative merits, as well as their use in applied social sciences.

-**July 20, Monday**
-- Session 1 (10am - 12:30pm): Causal vs. Predictive Models, Translation of Concepts Used in Machine Learning for Social Scientists - Mutlu Yuksel.
-- Session 2 (2pm - 4:30pm): Overfitting, Model Selection, and Variance-Bias Trade-Off. - Yigit Aydede.
-- R-Session (5:30pm - 7pm): Additional training in R - voluntary - Weiyi Li.

-**July 21, Tuesday**
-- Session 1 (10am- 12:30pm): Regressions and Linear Classifiers, Nonparameteric Models, kNN. - Yigit Aydede.
-- Session 2 (2pm -4:30pm): Grid Search with Cross-Validation and Bootstrapping. - Yigit Aydede.
-- R-Session (5:30pm - 7pm): Additional training in R - voluntary - Weiyi Li.

-**July 22, Wednesday**
-- Session 1 (10am- 12:30pm): Classification and Regression Trees, Random Forests, Boosting, Bagging. - Yigit Aydede.
-- Session 2 (2pm -4:30pm): Penalized Regression Models: Lasso, Ridge, Elastics Net, and Adaptive Lasso. - Yigit Aydede.
-- R-Session (5:30pm - 7pm): Training in Data Revisions and Now-casting of macroeconomics series - Andrea Guisto.

-The video lectures, scipts, presentations, and other course documents will be available here very soon.

 #### Support or Contact
 ***